-When I incorporate yoga therapy into the work I do as a wholistic food therapist, it typically has nothing to do with the physical postures.
+When I incorporate yoga therapy into the work I do as an integrative therapist, it typically has very little to do with the physical postures.
 The focus on the yogic elements is a process of creating a connection with your own internal guidance, inner knowing, inner wisdom and inner truth.
-The mind/body are intimately interconnected, really, they are just one thing, so addressing the physical body is absolutely a necessary part of the process, however, it is just one limb along the 8-limbed path to freedom.
+The mind/body are intimately interconnected, really—they are just one thing—so addressing the physical body is absolutely a necessary part of the process, however, it is just one limb along the 8-limbed path to freedom.

-The third limb, Asana, addresses the physical body.
-The postures create freedom and comfort in the physical body, reducing tension, increasing flexibility and strength.
+The third limb, Asana, or the physical postures, address the physical body.
+The postures create freedom and comfort in the physical body by reducing tension, increasing flexibility and developing strength.
 When engaging with and practicing an Asana it is useful to abandon all attachment to any particular outcome (what the posture looks like).
-This is often a challenge as the ego will have its own agenda, offering an opportunity to once again return to contemplating the Yamas and Niyamas.
-The physical postures, the Asanas, are meant to combine steadiness and ease in the physical body, promoting and offering steadiness and ease in the mind.
+This can be a challenge as your ego may have its own agenda.
+Practicing a posture offers an opportunity to once again return to contemplating the Yamas and Niyamas.
+The physical postures, or the Asanas, are meant to combine steadiness and ease in your physical body, promoting and offering steadiness and ease in the mind.

-The inner limbs begin with the sixth limb, Dharana, where you create a concentrated focus.
-To focus you might use a mantra (word or phrase), your breath, an image, a chant, a candle flame, or anything that is useful for you and creates a one-pointed focus of your mind.
+The inner limbs begin with the sixth limb, or Dharana, where you create a concentrated point of focus.
+To create this focus you might use a mantra (word or phrase), your breath, an image, a chant, a candle flame, or anything that is useful for you and assists in the process of creating a one-pointed focus of your mind.
 Concentration requires effort.
-The mind will wander, there will potentially be physical sensations that distract you, noises in your environment, emotions that arise and impact the mind/body.
-Returning to your point of focus and maintaining effort to concentrate on your single point of focus.
+The mind will wander, there may be physical sensations that distract you, noises in your environment, emotions that arise and impact the mind/body.
+The practice is all about returning to your point of focus and maintaining effort to concentrate on your single point of focus.